 Fixed Income Risk: The market value of the Fund's fixed-income securities responds to economic developments, particularly interest rate changes, as well as to perceptions about the creditworthiness of individual issuers, including governments.
 Generally, the Fund's fixedincome securities will decrease in value if interest rates rise and increase in value if interest rates fall.
 Normally, the longer the maturity or duration of the fixed-income securities the Fund owns, the more sensitive the value of the Fund's shares will be to changes in interest rates.
 In response to certain economic disruptions, governmental authorities and regulators typically respond to this crisis with significant fiscal and monetary policy changes, including considerably lowering interest rates, which, in some cases could result in negative interest rates.
 These actions, including their reversal or potential ineffectiveness, could further increase volatility in securities and other financial markets and reduce market liquidity.
 To the extent the Fund has a bank deposit or holds a debt instrument with a negative interest rate to maturity, the Fund would generate a negative return on that investment.
 Similarly, negative rates on investments by money market funds and similar cash management products could lead to losses on investments, including on investments of the Fund's uninvested cash.
-Beginning in March 2022, the Fed began increasing interest rates.
-It is difficult to accurately predict the pace at which the Fed will increase interest rates any further or begin to decrease interest rates, or the timing, frequency or magnitude of any such increases or decreases, and the evaluation of macro-economic and other conditions could cause a change in approach in the future.
-Any further increases or decreases generally will cause market interest rates to rise and could cause the value of a Fund's investments, and the Fund's NAV, to decline, potentially suddenly and significantly.
+In response to certain economic conditions, including periods of high inflation, governmental authorities and regulators may respond with significant fiscal and monetary policy changes such as raising interest rates.
+The Fund may be subject to heightened interest rate risk when the Fed raises interest rates.
+Recent and potential future changes in government monetary policy may affect interest rates.
+It is difficult to accurately predict the timing, frequency, or magnitude of potential interest rate increases or decreases by the Fed, and the evaluation of macroeconomic and other conditions could cause a change in approach in the future.
+If the Fed and other central banks increase the federal funds rate and equivalent rates, such increases generally will cause market interest rates to rise and could cause the value of a Fund's investments, and the Fund's NAV, to decline, potentially suddenly and significantly.
 As a result, the Fund may experience high redemptions and, as a result, increased portfolio turnover, which could increase the costs that the Fund incurs and may negatively impact the Fund's performance.